nplrkn/alsoran/README.md

 Alsoran is a Rust implementation of the gNodeB Centralized Unit (gNB-CU) of the 5G Radio Access Network (RAN).

-This is the component that manages the radio access of 5G endpoints (UEs).
+This is the component that manages the radio access of 5G User Equipment (UEs).
 It connects UEs to a 5G Core.

 In the control plane, the gNB-CU communicates with
 - the 5G Core Access Management and Mobility function (AMF) using the NGAP protocol